Strong $(\delta,n)$-complements for semi-stable morphisms: Introduction

 \subsection{Acknowledgements}

 The authors would like to thank Christopher Hacon and Karl Schwede for many useful comments.
+They would also like to thank an anonymous referee for the careful report and several suggestions.
 The first named author was supported by the Graduate Research Fellowship awarded by the University of Utah.
-The two authors were partially supported by NSF research grants no: DMS-1300750, DMS-1265285 and by a grant from the Simons Foundation; Award Number: 256202.
+The two authors were partially supported by NSF research grants no: DMS-1801851, DMS-1265285 and by a grant from the Simons Foundation; Award Number: 256202.